Copper Alloys in Coinage

 Copper’s superior malleability allows clear images and distinct edging on all the coins.
 The latter is especially important for the visually impaired.
 Each coin denomination has a separate edge design to facilitate recognition.

 The copper alloy coins above are all recyclable.
-Another benefit of copper alloys is that they are antimicrobial, making them safer to handle.
+Another benefit of copper alloys is that they are hygienic, making them safer to handle.